Chichilele/flyte-fsspec-error/README.md

 ## Setup

 This repo is setup with poetry.
 I've exported the `requirements.txt` file for convenience.
 There are some helpers in the `Makefile` to build the docker image and push it to your repo.

+The current workaround I use is commented in the dockerfile [here](./Dockerfile#L28).

 ## Steps to reproduce